adriancarriger/amazon-pocket/README.md

 # Amazon + PocketSmith

-An experiment getting my Amazon transactions into [PocketSmith](http://pocketsmith.com).
+⚗️ An experiment in categorizing Amazon transactions.

-The original goal was to take Amazon's csv order data and match it up with actual transactions from PocketSmith.
+The original goal was to take Amazon's csv order data and match it up with actual transactions from [PocketSmith](http://pocketsmith.com).
 Now it also can categorize anything based on custom rules.

 ## Usage